Alter Ego (Lisa album): Concept and title

-Lisa explores five different inner personas on Alter Ego, each of which have their own names and character traits.
+Lisa explores five different inner personas on Alter Ego, each of which has their own names and character traits.
 The five "alter egos", named Roxi, Kiki, Vixi, Sunni, and Speedi, correspond to various tracks on the album and feature on physical versions with their own cover art.
 According to Lisa, the concept came about as she was "trying so many different kinds of music styles while I was recording."
 Wanting to incorporate various genres into one album, she thought, "Oh, well I've never done this kind of stuff before, but it sounds great.
 Why not just kind of like put all the different styles into the album and call it Alter Ego?"
 The album's promotional campaign uses a five-point star as a recurring emblem to represent the five alter egos, while its trailer video features the rapper in five locations, one for each persona: a black rock structure, an outer-space catwalk, an enchanted garden, a green laser-beam motorcycle track, and a volcanic red runway.

 The first alter ego, Roxi, is inspired by the song "Rockstar" and is depicted on cover art holding a guitar in an enchanted garden, with an accompanying description describing her as a rockstar that lives to "entertain and always command the stage".
 The second alter ego, Sunni, deriving from "Moonlit Floor (Kiss Me)", is a free-spirited French speaker with brown curly hair who has a "je ne sais quoi for sun-kissed days and sea-breezy nights".
 The third alter ego, Kiki, based on "New Woman", is an Internet lover with a sassy Y2K aesthetic who can be found "burning CDs or finding something new to obsess over" and is styled with pink hair and a pink wardrobe.
 The fourth alter ego, Speedi, corresponding to "Lifestyle", is a sports car driver with bright orange hair who is "built for the rush, wired for the win" and has "just installed the NOS kit" in her car.
 The fifth alter ego, Vixi, accompanies the song "Fxck Up the World" and is "the one they love to call the 'Villain'".
 The album's official tie-in comic, Alter-Ego: The Official Comic, features the five alter egos as friends in a cyberpunk city, working together to save Vixi from being trapped in virtual reality.